The-Mettle-Project/mettle-core/docs/embedding.md

 ## 3. Emit code

-Emit a relocatable object, or go all the way to a native executable (on Windows this uses libmtlc's own internal PE linker — no external toolchain):
+Emit a relocatable object, or go all the way to a native executable (on Windows this uses libmtlc's own internal PE linker, with no external toolchain):

 ```c
 mtlc_build_executable(ctx, module, "a.exe");   /* or mtlc_emit_object(ctx, module, "a.o") */